zach-hensler/sous-chef/ReadMe.md

 - database backups

 ## Secondary Priorities
+- Show avg rating (for latest version?) on home page
 - Recipe drafts
   - it's scary spending 10 minutes typing it all out and worrying that an error might happen
   - de-prioritized because editing helps fill this gap